 It is worth highlighting that DNA replication is a complex and labor-intensive process.
 It involves chemical synthesis of nucleic acid fragments with a defined chemical structure and varying length and sequence.
 However, with the introduction of advanced technologies, involving the use of phosphoramidite monomers and tetrazole catalysis, has made this process more convenient and efficient.
 The overall DNA manufacturing involves the following steps.

-Owing to the incessant demand for oligonucleotide-based products, several small to mid-sized companies and certain pharma giants, have begun outsourcing their manufacturing operations to contract service providers.
+Owing to the incessant demand for DNA replication – based products, several small to mid-sized companies and certain pharma giants, have begun outsourcing their manufacturing operations to contract service providers.
 Outsourcing offers several benefits to the developers including cost saving opportunities, increased operational efficiencies, expedited time-to-market, access to advanced capabilities and technologies, validated quality control setup, flexibility, risk sharing and, in several cases, regulatory support.
 Despite the advantages of outsourcing complex manufacturing operations offered, a number of parameters add on to the complexity of selecting an appropriate service provider.
 Some of the commonly considered parameters include

 The selection of a wrong / improper service provider partner can prove to be disastrous in the long run, wherein issues, such as delays and cost overruns, crop up.
 Therefore, it is of utmost importance to access the expertise and capabilities of potential service providers.